 There is a shorter, 74km route option today if you’d rather have more time in Saumur at the end of your ride.

-Your final day will see you ride towards Angers.
+The final day of your cycling holiday in France will see you ride towards Angers.
 As you take in your last day on the tranquil banks of the Loire, there could be nowhere better to finish your trip and to savour the delights of the Angevin lifestyle than in Angers.

 Spend your last afternoon wandering around Place du Ralliement with its cafe terraces the perfect place to enjoy the flavours of the local gastronomy.
 As the sun begins to drop we recommend a stroll to the chateau to enjoy the panoramic view from its 17 towers.